mickyabir/CS576/imp.md

 The IMP-SEMANTICS
 =================

-These are the semantics of IMP
+These are the semantics of IMP in Maude, including a built-in List datastructure.

 ```maude